The Crazyflie® box contains the following items. Make sure that you have all of them before you start assembling.

 Here’s a detailed view of where to attach CW and CCW propellers.

-The rubber pad should be attached to the Crazyflie between the expansion headers.
+The rubber pad should be attached to the Crazyflie between the expansion pins.
 This will create friction, keep the battery from slipping out and also protect the electronics.

-There are two types of headers in the box, long and short ones.
+There are two types of pins in the box, long and short ones.
 Find the two short ones and insert them into the expansion connector.

-Place the battery between the headers inserted into the expansion connector and insert the battery holder board onto the headers.
+Place the battery between the pins inserted into the expansion connector and insert the battery holder board onto the pins.
 Watch out for the pins that can be a bit sharp when inserting it.
 The friction should hold the battery in place so tighten it until it does.

 Now connect the battery and you are finished with the assembly.
 The battery wires can preferably be bent and placed underneath the PCB to be out of the way.